backand/docs/slate_docs/source/includes/_backand_features.md

 }
 ```

+You can use the `$within` operator to locate all records within a geographic range.
+The parameters for this comparison are provided as an array of two elements.
+The first element is a tuple containing latitude and longitude, e.g. `[32.0638130, 34.7745390]`, while the second is a distance in meters.
+To retrieve all cities within 25 km (25000m) of a given latitude and longitude, you can use a query like the one to the right.

 ### Expressions

 An expression can be either an AND expression, an OR expression, or a UNION query.

 #### AND expressions
-An AND expression is a conjunction of conditions on fields.
-An AND expression is JSON of the form '{ A: condition,
-B: condition, ... }'

-For example, to retrieve all employees that are 25-years-old, a Sales manager, AND live in Boston, you could use the following query:

 ```JSON
 { "position": "Sales Manager", "age" : { "$lt" : 25 }, "city": "Boston" }
 ```

+An AND expression is a conjunction of conditions on fields.
+An AND expression is JSON of the form `{ A: condition, B: condition, ... }`

+For example, to retrieve all employees that are 25-years-old, a Sales manager, AND live in Boston, you could use the query on the right.

 #### OR expressions

-An OR expression is a disjunction of conditions, '{ $or: [ Expression1, Expression2, ...   ] }'

-For example, use the following query to find all offices that are either larger than 30 employees, or located in Palo Alto:

 ```JSON
 { "$or": [ { "num_employees": { "$gt": 30 } }, { "location": "Palo Alto" }  ]  }
 ```

+An OR expression is a disjunction of conditions, `{ $or: [ Expression1, Expression2, ...   ] }`

+For example, use the query to the right to find all offices that are either larger than 30 employees, or located in Palo Alto.

 #### UNION queries

-A UNION query is a union of the results of queries: '{ $union: [ Query1, Query2, ...   ] }'.
-For example:

 ```JSON
 {
     "$union":   [